awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-known-issues.md

 + When sending requests to an API by passing the `X-HTTP-Method-Override` header, API Gateway overrides the method\.
 So in order to pass the header to the backend, the header needs to be added to the integration request\.
 +  When a request contains multiple media types in its `Accept` header, API Gateway only honors the first `Accept` media type\.
 In the situation where you cannot control the order of the `Accept` media types and the media type of your binary content is not the first in the list, you can add the first `Accept` media type in the `binaryMediaTypes` list of your API, API Gateway will return your content as binary\.
 For example, to send a JPEG file using an `<img>` element in a browser, the browser might send `Accept:image/webp,image/*,*/*;q=0.8` in a request\.
 By adding `image/webp` to the `binaryMediaTypes` list, the endpoint will receive the JPEG file as binary\.
 + Customizing the default gateway response for `413 REQUEST_TOO_LARGE` isn't currently supported\.
++ API Gateway includes a `Content-Type` header for all integration responses\.
+By default, the content type is `application/json`\.